 Writing the Literature Review (Part One): Step-by-Step Tutorial for Graduate Students (online tutorial)

 If your final capstone paper includes copies of images, charts, graphs, handouts, forms, or other materials that you did not create, you must determine if the copied work is protected by federal copyright law.
 If it is, you need permission to use the work - unless your use falls under the fair use exception of the copyright law or is permitted through a creative commons license.
+The Fair Use Checklist will help you determine if your use is considered fair use.

 Works that are in the public domain or published by the United States federal government are typically not copyright protected.
 While you do not need permission to use these works, you must still cite them in your capstone paper.
 This chart will help you determine if a work is in the public domain.